 The best cosmetic bag is compact but roomy on the inside, and washable with a spill-proof lining.

-Essential Travel Extras
+Travel Extras You Can't Forget

 23. A Compact Water Bottle: Water is surprisingly heavy.
 So I want the bottle I carry around all day to be as light as possible.